zephyrproject-rtos/trusted-firmware-m/docs/integration_guide/services/tfm_secure_partition_addition.rst

   A list of the absolute path(s) of the manifest list(s) provided by out-of-tree Secure Partition(s).
   Use semicolons ``;`` to separate multiple manifest lists.
+Wrap the multiple manifest lists with double quotes.

 - ``TFM_EXTRA_PARTITION_PATHS``

-  A list of the absoluate directories of the out-of-tree Secure Partition source code folder(s).
+  A list of the absolute directories of the out-of-tree Secure Partition source code folder(s).
 TF-M build system searches ``CMakeLists.txt`` of partitions in the source code folder(s).
-  Use semicolons ``;`` to separate multiple out-of-tree Secure Partition directorires.
+  Use semicolons ``;`` to separate multiple out-of-tree Secure Partition directories.
+Wrap the multiple directories with double quotes.

-A single out-of-tree Secure Partition folder can be orignazied as the figure below.
+A single out-of-tree Secure Partition folder can be organized as the figure below.

 ::